DataDog/documentation/content/agent/basic_agent_usage/kubernetes.md

 - Our default daemonset makes use of the [downward API][7] to pass the kubelet's IP to the agent.
 This only works on versions 1.7 and up.
 For older versions, here are other ways to enable kubelet connectivity:

-  * On versions 1.6, use `fieldPath: spec.nodeName` and check if your node name is resolvable and reachable from the pod
+  * On version 1.6, use `fieldPath: spec.nodeName` and verify your node name is resolvable and reachable from the pod.
   * If `DD_KUBERNETES_KUBELET_HOST` is unset, the agent retrieves the node hostname from docker and tries to connect there.
-See `docker info | grep "Name:"` and check if the name is resolvable and reachable
+See `docker info | grep "Name:"` and verify the name is resolvable and reachable.
   * If the IP of the docker default gateway is constant across your cluster, pass that IP in the `DD_KUBERNETES_KUBELET_HOST` envvar.
 You can retrieve the IP with the `ip addr show | grep docker0` command.

 - Our default configuration relies on [bearer token authentication][18] to the APIserver and kubelet.
 On 1.3, the kubelet does not support bearer token auth, setup client certificates for the `datadog-agent` serviceaccount and pass them to the agent.